haydnkerr/interactive_solar_system/README.md

 ---

-# Interactive Solar System Website
+# Cosmic Journey

-The Interactive Solar System Website is an educational web application that allows users to explore the solar system, learn about the planets, and interact with various features.
+Cosmic Journey is an educational web application that allows users to explore the solar system, learn about the planets, and interact with various features.

 ## Features